Hou Jiachang: Playing career

 It 1960, he joined the Guangdong provincial team.
 It was the time of Cultural Revolution in China and he rarely had any chance of competing in foreign tournaments.
 His first appearance at the International level came at GANEFO in 1963 where he won Men's doubles championship with Tang Xianhu and a silver medal at the singles event.
 In 1965, Chinese team visited Denmark and outlasted the top Danish players such as Erland Kops.
 In 1966, the Chinese whitewashed the Danish team 4–0 in front of 5,000 spectators in Beijing.
 In that friendly match, Hou partnered Fu Hanxun and won in straight games 15–6, 15–4 against Svend Pri and Per Walsøe.

 In 1972, Hou became a member of CCP and joined the National Badminton Team.
 He participated at the First King Mahendra Memorial International Friendship which took place in Nepalese capital of Kathmandu, where he won singles as well doubles titles.
 In 1973, Hou along with his team went to England and dominated the English players, winning all the disciplines except Mixed doubles.
 Meeting the Danish players again in a friendly encounter in 1973, Chinese team won 10–0, where Hou defeated Svend Pri.
 He also defeated Punch Gunalan in a tie with Malaysia in Kuala Lumpur.

 It was only in 1974 when IBF allowed Chinese players to compete in Asian Games held in Tehran.
 He emerged champion in Singles event, where he defeated his compatriot Fang Kaixiang and helped his team in winning the team event gold medal against Indonesia.
 At the age of 34, in 1976, Hou won the Asian Championship, defeating Liem Swie King in the final.
 He was crowned the Men's doubles World Champions in 1978 where he partnered Yu Yaodong and beat Thai pair in the final.
 He was felicitated with trophy by then Vice-Premier of China Deng Xiaoping after the match.

 Coaching career

 Hou retired in 1979 and was the head coach of the Chinese team until 1993.
 A three-time national champion, he is credited with 15 World Championship titles as well as 4 Thomas Cup conquests.
 He also coached United States' players in 1994.

 Playing style

 As described by Eddy Choong, Hou had an uncanny sense of anticipation plus a wide variety of strokes.
-His defence is impenetrable, very solid.
-And less of a power game.
+He played less of a power game and his defence is impenetrable, very solid.